-High-security ICs, smartcards and similar devices are the top certified category, with 30% of the total number of certifications.
+High-security ICs, smartcards and similar devices are the top certified category, with 29,4% of the total number of certifications.
 Network and multi-function devices, as well as other devices and systems complete the top-4, which mainly correspond to lower EALs.

-Other varied categories add up to 12% of the total, some of them are: Access Control Devices and Systems, Products for Digital Signatures and Databases, Detection Devices and Systems, Key Management Systems, Trusted Computing, Mobility or Products for Digital Signatures Total number of certified products by year:
+Other varied categories add up to 12,1% of the total, some of them are: Access Control Devices and Systems, Products for Digital Signatures and Databases, Detection Devices and Systems, Key Management Systems, Trusted Computing or Mobility.

+Total number of certified products by year:

 The overall historical trend is upwards without a doubt, although it has stabilized over the past five years.
-2020 is the second year with more certifications in Common Criteria, just 7 less than 2016.
-This ensures a continued rise from 2018 that will hopefully continue in 2021
+2021 is the year with the highest number of Common Criteria certifications in history, surpassing for the first time, the 400 certifications per year mark.